opensearch-project/documentation-website/_opensearch/supported-field-types/binary.md

 Parameter | Description
 :--- | :---
-`doc_values` | A Boolean value that specifies if the field should be stored on disk so that it can be used for aggregations, sorting, or scripting.
+`doc_values` | A Boolean value that specifies whether the field should be stored on disk so that it can be used for aggregations, sorting, or scripting.
 Optional.
-Default is false.
+Default is `false`.
-`store` | A Boolean value that specifies if the field value should be stored and can be retrieved separately from the _source field.
+`store` | A Boolean value that specifies whether the field value should be stored and can be retrieved separately from the _source field.
 Optional.
-Default is false.
+Default is `false`.